Mexican Association of Equine Veterinary Specialists

 We already have a strong community of Spanish-speaking equine veterinarians among our subscribers, including colleagues from Mexico, Chile and the equine veterinarians in the Asociación Uruguaya de Veterinaria Equina (AUVE).

 If you would like to join this network, meet like-minded professionals, and connect with the wider equine veterinary world, now is the perfect time to get involved.
-Together with AMMVEE, you’ll gain access to education, collaboration, and a community committed to advancing equine medicine.

 What is AMMVEE?